Movement data integration within Map of Life

 Backcasting bird migrations

 Migration is a widespread response in birds to seasonally varying climates.
 As seasonality is particularly pronounced during interglacial periods, this raises the question of the significance of bird migration during past periods with different patterns of seasonality.
 MPYC researchers simulated bird migration over the past 50,000 years and showed that migration has persisted throughout Earth’s glacial cycles.
+Read the article in Nature Communications here, and the YaleNews coverage here.

 Animal tracking data moves community ecology